IIIF/api/source/api/content-state/0.9/index.md

 ## 5. HTTP Requests and Responses

 This section describes the _RECOMMENDED_ request and response interactions for the API, when served as JSON-LD bodies of HTTP responses.
-It does not apply to _inline_ content states, which are base64url-encoded and transfered by the other mechanisms described above.
+It does not apply to _inline_ content states, which are encoded as described in section 2.3, and transfered by the other mechanisms described above.
 This section follows the specification given in [Section 6][prezi30-http] of the Presentation API.

 ###  5.1.
 Requests